-In contrast to the standard glitches, the fractional changes in the spin-down rate following glitches 8, 9 and 10 are, though small, all negative, i.e. $\Delta\dot\nu/\dot\nu<0$ (see Table \ref{glitch:parameter}).
-Moreover, as can be easily recognized from Figures \ref{1048glitch} and \ref{glitch:8} (see also figures 3 and 4 in \citet{ZubietaPGA2023}), after each of these glitches the spin-down rate exhibits low amplitude oscillations.
-The underlying reason for both phenomena may be the time variable internal superfluid torque exerted on the neutron star's crust \citep{erbil2023}, in response to the changes in the magnetospheric state resulting in the periodic modulation observed by \citet{YanMWW2020}.
+In contrast to the standard glitches, the fractional changes in the spin frequency derivative following glitches 8, 9 and 10 are, though small, all negative, i.e. $\Delta\dot\nu/\dot\nu<0$ (see Table \ref{glitch:parameter}).
+Moreover, as can be easily recognized from Figures \ref{1048glitch} and \ref{glitch:8} (also refer to Figures 3 and 4 in \citet{ZubietaPGA2023}), after each of these glitches, the spin frequency derivative exhibits low-amplitude oscillations.
+The underlying reason for both phenomena may be the time-variable internal superfluid torque exerted on the neutron star's crust \citep{erbil2023}, in response to the changes in the magnetospheric state resulting in the periodic modulation observed by \citet{YanMWW2020}.

-We note that, following glitches 6 and 8, the evolution of $\dot{\nu}$ seems to have a linear trend dominated by inter-glitch relaxation.
+We note that, following glitches 6 and 8, the evolution of $\dot{\nu}$ seems to display a linear trend dominated by inter-glitch relaxation.
 This manifests as a relatively stable spin frequency second derivative ($\ddot{\nu}$), which can be clearly seen in panel (c) of Figure \ref{1048glitch}.
-Additionally, from Table \ref{Tab:F0F1-works}, it can be seen that both of these glitches exhibit an inter-glitch interval of up to 6 years.
+Moreover, Table \ref{Tab:F0F1-works} indicates that both of these glitches exhibit an inter-glitch interval of up to 6 years.
 In light of this, we calculate the pulsar braking index ($n = \nu \ddot{\nu}/\dot{\nu}^2$).
 We use the least squares method to directly perform linear fitting on the slope of $\dot{\nu}$ corresponding to the recovery phases of glitches 6 and 8.
 The resulting $\ddot{\nu}$ values are $1.486(10) \times 10^{-22} ~{\rm s}^{-2}$ and $1.379(8) \times 10^{-22} ~{\rm s}^{-2}$ for glitches 6 and 8, respectively.
-The fitting results are represented by the bright magenta dashed lines in panels (c).
+The fitting results are represented by the bright magenta dashed lines in panel (c).
 We further extract the values of $\nu$ and $\dot{\nu}$ within the post-glitch 6 and 8 periods, as detailed in Table \ref{Tab:F0F1-works}.
-By fitting these corresponding $\ddot{\nu}$ values, we calculate the braking index to be 30.5(2) and 28.3(2) for post glitches 6 and 8, respectively.
+By fitting these corresponding $\ddot{\nu}$ values, we calculate the braking index to be 30.5(2) and 28.3(2) for post-glitches 6 and 8, respectively.
 These braking index values are generally consistent with the results of \citet{LowerDSR2021} and can be explained through pulsar acceleration due to decoupling of part of the crustal superfluid from the pulsar braking torque during the glitch \citep{AlparB2006}.